coder137/build_in_cpp/docs/source/arch/style_guide.rst

 ``k[PascalCaseVariableName]`` constexpr variables and enum / enum classes names

-.. attention:: If you see any wrong usage please raise an issue
+.. attention:: If you see any wrong usage in the project please raise an issue